 Whole Class Teaching of Reading

-We use recommended age appropriate texts, reading vipers and Rising Stars Cracking Comprehension materials to support the delivery of our class reading curriculum.
-This includes a range of fiction and non-fiction texts with interactive questions to engage the children and develop a deeper understanding of the text they are reading.
-During these sessions, our children also take on reciprocal reading roles where they work collaboratively in pairs or groups to delve deeper into a text on skills such as exploring vocabulary in depth (etymology, morphology), explaining and discussing an author’s style of writing, predicting, summarising the text and making links with ideas in texts.
+We use recommended age appropriate texts, reading vipers and Rising Stars Cracking Comprehension materials to support the delivery of our whole class reading curriculum.
+This includes a range of fiction and non-fiction texts with domain led questions to engage the children and develop a deeper understanding of the text they are reading.
+During these sessions, our children work collaboratively in pairs or groups to delve deeper into a text on skills such as exploring vocabulary in depth (etymology, morphology), explaining and discussing an author’s style of writing, predicting, summarising the text and making links with ideas and themes in texts.
 Through developing these skills, our children work towards a greater depth level in reading.
 All children, despite reading fluency levels share the same challenging text to help widen their vocabulary and text knowledge.
 Work is scaffolded for less fluent readers through modelling, support and careful questioning.
 Additional reading tasks are planned during our discrete reading lessons to ensure that the children receive the full breadth of the statutory reading curriculum.

 Guided Reading KS1

-We also use Rigby Stars as our guided reading scheme to teach Reading.
+We use Rigby Stars as our guided reading scheme to teach Guided Reading in KS1.
 The books include collection of fiction and non fiction engaging texts with specific objectives and reading assessment focuses.
 If you would like more information or ideas on how you can support reading at home, please get in touch with us.
 Children are assessed during Guided Reading sessions and during English lessons.
-We asses using staged targets which are shared with parents during parent consultation meeting in the Autumn term.
+We assess using our reading staged targets which are shared with parents during parent consultation meeting in the Autumn term.
 If you would like a copy of the staged targets, please click on the relevant stage;

 Useful Links for Parents;